0bob0/TAFE-C-/README.md

 <br>

-Finally onto the last line of this small program, if any of these concepts haven't made much sense don't worry too much as they will be covered later in the document.
-This was just a small rundown on basic concepts from a beginner application for people who don't have very much knowledge on C#.
+Finally onto the last line of this small program, if any of these concepts havent made much sense dont worry too much as they will be covered later in the document.
+This was just a small rundown on basic concepts from a beginner application for people who dont have very much knowledge on C#.
 It is recommended however that further research into misunderstood topics to be done as all the example applications will build upon these basic concepts with the addition of more concepts.

-In this line we have a couple things to talk about and we'll start with `Console.`.
+In this line we have a couple things to talk about and well start with `Console.`.
 What is this?
 This is actually a `namespace`, remember from above how we used a namespace by importing it? (`using System;`).
-Here we use the namespace `Console` but you may be thinking, why didn't we import it? dont we have to import it to use it?
+Here we use the namespace `Console` but you may be thinking, why didnt we import it? dont we have to import it to use it?
 Well, kind of.

 If we imported it the application would look like this instead: <br><br>